 - American rates of volunteering have steadily declined over the past decade

 - For “soft” policy initiatives such as fighting obesity, there’s no individual incentive to engage with the initiative

 As President, I will…

-- Create a new app and currency system that awards points for helping your community and neighbors
+- Create a new time banking app and currency system that awards points for helping your community and neighbors

 - Empower local communities to define what activities they’d like to promote through the use of DSCs